arfc/moltres/README.md

 If you ever want to contribute changes to the Moltres repository, make sure you run `scripts/install-format-hook.sh` before making any commits.
 This will ensure that any commits you make adhere to the MOOSE/Moltres C++ style.
+Pull requests should be submitted to the `devel` branch of the `arfc/moltres` repository.
+Each pull request is automatically tested for style and for whether it breaks any of the core Moltres physics capabilities.

 ## Contact